The Open mulTiwavelength Transient Event Repository (OTTER): Infrastructure Release and Tidal Disruption Event Catalog: Example Applications of OTTER

 \section{Example Applications of OTTER}

 The OTTER infrastructure has a wide variety of potential applications across the field of transient astronomy, ranging from a quick view of existing public datasets to detailed quantitative comparison with models and locally-stored datasets.
-Here, we list a few brief examples of applications of the catalog and infrastructure to the TDE population currently stored in OTTER.
+Here, we list a few brief examples of applications of the catalog and infrastructure to the TDE candidate population currently stored in OTTER.
 We provide jupyter notebooks as part of the documentation demonstrating each of these analyses.
-The analyses done in this section use the OTTER dataset as of 2025 September 1.